 What do I need to do if there is a change?

 If you have a change in your circumstance you must inform us immediately, delay in telling us may create an overpayment which you will have to repay.
-You can tell us about the change using our online form.

 How do I apply for Housing Benefit or Council Tax Support?